karshkoff/j-llm-service/README.md

-# This is a simple chat/completion service powered by an LLM
+# PoC of a simple chat/completion service powered by an LLM

 ## Requirements